Fort Delaware

 HISTORY OF MANIFESTATIONS

 A lot of prisoners have been held here, including pirates, war privateers, political prisoners and Confederate soldiers.
 Most of the spirits seen here come from that time period.
-Pirates were held in punishing conditions as well as some unruly POWs.
-Health conditions, over crowding and poor food choices served in the Barracks caused weakened immune systems and vitamin deficiencies that led to the catching of preventable diseases as well as small pox.
+Pirates were held in punishing conditions as were some unruly POWs.
+Health conditions, overcrowding and poor food offerings in the barracks caused weakened immune systems and vitamin deficiencies, which led to the spread of preventable diseases as well as small pox.

 Human bondage that includes cruel treatment often causes human pain and misery, violence, and death.

-National Bird Aviary in Pittsburgh, PA (Spirits of POW’s who died in the prison that once stood here find some peace and joy looking at all the birds in this aviary).
+National Bird Aviary, PA (Spirits of POWs who died in the prison that once stood here can find sometimes peace and joy looking at all the birds in this aviary).

-Wyoming Territorial Prison, WY (Use of the inhumane Julien Gallows, deplorable conditions in the Dungeon House and Black Hole and the humiliating and terrorizing of the more milder inmates by the meaner inmates sometimes resulted in death).
+Wyoming Territorial Prison, WY (Use of the inhumane Julien Gallows, deplorable conditions in the Dungeon House and Black Hole, and the humiliation and terrorizing of milder inmates by meaner ones sometimes resulted in death).

 Fort Pulaski, GA (Confederate soldiers held here were starved to death until a few saner folks stopped it).